 This is not for the faint of heart, nor those who prefer to eat light.
 It’s a mile-high pile of heavy-duty calories, rich in cholesterol.
 But, oh my, how good this is!
-You can see from the photo, it stands about 6 inches tall, weighing in at a bit over a pound, each.
+You can see from the photo, it stands about 6 inches tall, weighing in at around two pounds, each.
+It is, most assuredly, big enough to share among two or three others.

 - 6 slices of thick, hearty rye bread